joemcmanus/a01/README.md

 This repo will hold a collection of scripts to run on the device.
 More features will be added as I play with this more.

+All of these programs are writte in python if you need any inspiration for creating your OPC code take a look.

 # a01.py
 This program will enable picture taking via command line on python.